dstroot/readme/README.md

 I am usually in the office early.
 I like the momentum an early start gives me each day.

-As for your schedule: do what works for you, but use good judgment.
+As for your schedule: do what works for you.
 I bias towards results, not "time in chair".
 The way we align on expected results is:

 ## One-on-ones